saurabhmj11/fin-ai/README.md

-# Multi-AI Agent Web App
+# FIN-AI Agent Web App

 ## Overview
 The Multi-AI Agent Web App is a Streamlit-powered platform that combines advanced AI models and specialized tools to deliver actionable insights in real-time.
 This application is designed to handle tasks such as web research, financial analysis, and news aggregation, providing structured and well-formatted results.